ScorpioBroker/ScorpioBroker/docs/en/source/kubernetesDeployment.rst

 Now run the ** kubectl get pods --all-namespace ** to verify that all the microservice of the Scorpio broker are in the running state.

+**Note:** Please use only the latest docker images for the deployment since some older docker images might not work properly with kubernetes.

 Now you are ready to use the Scorpio broker.